Political positions of Hillary Clinton: LGBT rights

-On June 27, 2011, Clinton endorsed the Marriage Equality Act.
+In June 2011, Clinton endorsed the Marriage Equality Act.

-Post United States Secretary of State

-On March 18, 2013, Clinton came out in favor of same-sex marriage.
-On June 26, 2013, Hillary and Bill Clinton issued a joint statement in favor of ruling in the case of the United States v.
+In March 2013, Clinton came out in favor of same-sex marriage.
+In June, Hillary and Bill Clinton issued a joint statement in favor of ruling in the case of the United States v.
 Windsor.

-2016 United States presidential campaign

-During her 2016 presidential campaign, Clinton stressed the importance of anti-discrimination laws covering sexual orientation and gender identity, stating that "you can get married on Saturday and get fired on Monday because we still permit discrimination in employment and in public accommodations."
+During her 2016 campaign, Clinton stressed the importance of anti-discrimination laws covering sexual orientation and gender identity, stating that "you can get married on Saturday and get fired on Monday because we still permit discrimination in employment and in public accommodations."

-On March 26, 2015, Clinton condemned the Religious Freedom Restoration Act.
-On April 15, 2015, Adrienne Elrod, spokesperson for Hillary for America, stated that Clinton hoped that the United States Supreme Court would find a constitutional right for same-sex couples to marry nationwide in the case of Obergefell v.
+In March 2015, Clinton condemned the Religious Freedom Restoration Act.
+In April, Adrienne Elrod, spokesperson for Hillary for America, stated that Clinton hoped that the United States Supreme Court would find a constitutional right for same-sex couples to marry nationwide in the case of Obergefell v.
 Hodges.
-On June 26, 2015, Clinton praised the ruling in the case of Obergefell v.
+In June, Clinton praised the ruling in the case of Obergefell v.
 Hodges.
-On July 23, 2015, Clinton endorsed the Equality Act of 2015.
-On October 4, 2015, Clinton came out in favor of allowing transgender people to openly serve openly in the United States military.
-On October 14, 2015, Clinton criticized Senator Rand Paul's comments about LGBT rights.
-On October 23, 2015, during an interview on The Rachel Maddow Show, Clinton said that she believed her husband's reasoning for enacting the Defense of Marriage Act was a defensive action in order to prevent the political momentum to amend the Constitution of the United States of America to ban same-sex marriage.
-On October 29, 2015, Hillary Clinton endorsed Proposition 1.
+In July, Clinton endorsed the Equality Act of 2015.
+In October, Clinton came out in favor of allowing transgender people to openly serve in the United States military, and endorsed Proposition 1.
+She also criticized Senator Rand Paul's comments about LGBT rights, and claimed her husband's reasoning for enacting the Defense of Marriage Act was a defensive action to prevent the political momentum to amend the U.S. Constitution to ban same-sex marriage.